 How Long Do I Have to File a Wrongful Death Claim in Washington State?

-A statute of limitations is a time limit on the ability to file a legal claim.
-Each state has its own statutes of limitations for legal action for different types of personal injury claims.
-Some states also make exceptions for injures that occurred to minor children, allowing the time frame to begin from the date of their 18th birthday.
-Since wrongful death falls under personal injury law, the statute of limitations applies to any claim brought for wrongful death.
-In Washington State, the statute of limitations for most personal injury claims is three years and it is applied to wrongful death claims.
+Since a wrongful death claim falls under personal injury laws, the statute of limitations applies to any claim brought for wrongful death.
+In Washington State, the statute of limitations for most personal injury claims is three years, which is applied to wrongful death claims.
 It is critical to file a legal claim within this time frame – preferably well before it ends.
-If an attempt is made after this period to recover damages, the court will not allow pursuance.
+If you wait too long to seek damages, the court will not allow your claim to move forward.

 Examples include: